 - A bony lump on the outside edge of the foot

 - Changes to the shape of the foot which make it difficult to find footwear that fits

 - When the big toe overlaps with the second toe, hard and callused skin will develop in the affected area

 Although it is popular to blame footwear for the condition, it is more likely that bunions are caused by a defective bio-mechanical structure of the foot; they are therefore a genetic condition.
 However it is true that poorly fitting footwear will aggravate the problem.

-Provided the cause of the bunion is due to an underlying bio-mechanical reason foot orthotics are a relevant and appropriate treatment.
+Provided the cause of the bunion is due to an underlying bio-mechanical reason bespoke insoles are a relevant and appropriate treatment.